- North Booth

 - North Booth living room

 Unst is the most northerly populated island in the British Isles.
 An island of undulating hills separated by lochs and voes with spectacular cliffs and coastline on the west and sandy beaches on the east.
 Diverse geology help create varied landscapes and unique habitats with abundant flora and some of Europe’s rarest plants including Norwegian sandwort and Edmonston’s chickweed.
 The lochs can be fished for brown trout and the water and adjacent grassland provide breeding grounds for great skua, arctic skua, whimbrel, red-throated divers, snipe and golden plover.

-The archaeologist will find plenty to intrigue with many brochs, standing stones, Viking longhouses, a 16th century castle at Muness and the beautiful ruined Church at Lund beach.
+The archaeologist will find plenty to intrigue with many brochs, standing stones, Viking longhouses, a 16th-century castle at Muness and the beautiful ruined Church at Lund beach.
 During the summer months excavations continue to take place at various sites and visitors are always welcome.
-In addition, Unst has a rich history and heritage and this can be explored at the islands heritage centre and boat haven in Haroldswick.
+In addition, Unst has a rich history and heritage and this can be explored at the island's heritage centre and boat haven in Haroldswick.

 For further information on Unst visit: www.unst.org

-North Booth provides the perfect base to explore this fascinating island Located on Westing beach and surrounded by its own walled garden overlooking Bluemull Sound the ideal spot for enjoying wonderful sunsets and watching seals and otters on the beach.
-Warm and well appointed with an open plan lounge/kitchen/dining area with fireplace and peats provided .
-The cottage sleeps 4 persons.
+North Booth provides the perfect base to explore this fascinating island.
+Located on Westing beach and surrounded by its own walled garden overlooking Bluemull Sound, the ideal spot for enjoying wonderful sunsets and watching seals and otters on the beach.
+Warm and well-appointed with an open-plan lounge/kitchen/dining area with fireplace.
+The cottage sleeps 4 people in one double and one twin-bedded room.
 Well behaved pets welcome.

-|Cottage||Rates start at:||£325-400 per week|
+|Cottage||Rates start at:||£500 per week (low season)|